MarcosCl98/sdi-actividad2-test-104-106/README.md

-# sdi-actividad2-test-104-106
+# Test-MyWallapop-NodeJS
-Proyecto de Tests para la entrega de NodeJS MyWallapop.
+Project of Tests for the delivery of NodeJS MyWallapop.